CSS Box Shadow Generator

 Shadow Properties

 • Offset X: Horizontal distance.
-Positive values move shadow right, negative values move it left.
+Positive = right, negative = left.

 • Offset Y: Vertical distance.
-Positive values move shadow down, negative values move it up.
+Positive = down, negative = up.

-• Blur Radius: The larger this value, the bigger and lighter the shadow becomes.
+• Blur Radius: The larger this value, the bigger and lighter the shadow.
 Cannot be negative.

-• Spread Radius: Positive values expand the shadow, negative values shrink it.
-Optional, defaults to 0.
+• Spread Radius: Positive values expand, negative values shrink.
+Defaults to 0.

 • Color: Shadow color.
 Use rgba() for transparency control.

-• Inset: Changes shadow from outer (default) to inner shadow.
+• Inset: Changes shadow from outer (default) to inner.
 Creates pressed effect.

 Pro Tips for Natural Shadows

-• Use multiple layered shadows instead of one heavy shadow for more realistic depth
+• Use multiple layered shadows for more realistic depth.

-• Match shadow direction to your lighting model (consistent across UI)
+• Match shadow direction to your lighting model.

-• Subtle shadows (low opacity, soft blur) usually look more professional
+• Subtle shadows (low opacity, soft blur) look more professional.

-• Avoid pure black (#000) — use dark grays or tinted shadows
+• Avoid pure black — use dark grays or tinted shadows.

 Code Examples